 The museum holds specimens from around the world, while also serving as the official state archive of Vermont's flora and fauna.
 Scholars and students go to our collections to answer key questions about the diversity and origins of life on Earth.

-Founded by Cyrus Pringle in 1902, it holds 350,000 sheets and is the third largest herbarium in New England.
+Founded by Cyrus Pringle in 1902, it holds 360,000 sheets and is the second largest herbarium in New England.

-Founded by Zadock Thompson in 1826, they hold 357,000 specimens, three-quarters of which make up our insect collection.
+Founded by Zadock Thompson in 1826, the zoological collections hold nearly 150,000 specimens, 90% of which are insects.